 Evacuation or Shelter-in-Place

 In some emergency situations, such as flooding or release of hazardous materials, emergency responders may order protective actions for persons who live or work on campus.
 Typically, these protective actions are to evacuate to a safer area or to shelter-in-place.
 It is possible that some emergency scenarios could result in one of these protective actions being ordered for one part of campus and the other protective action for a different area of campus.
-When such actions are warranted, you will be appropriately advised by police, fire, safety or university officials via radio and television stations and the Emergency Alert System (EAS), public address systems, loudspeakers, door-to-door notifications, or other appropriate means.
+When such actions are warranted, you will be appropriately advised by police, fire, safety, or university officials via radio and television stations and the Emergency Alert System (EAS), public address systems, loudspeakers, door-to-door notifications, Code Maroon, or other appropriate means.

 An evacuation is an organized withdrawal from a building or area to reach safe haven.
 Upon notification to evacuate, quickly: